-The DTM example demonstrates how to use a Bluetooth tester to measure the radio frequency performance of GR551x SoCs in DTM mode.
+The DTM example demonstrates how to use a Bluetooth tester to measure the radio frequency performance of GR55xx SoCs in DTM mode.
 You can find the source code in SDK_Folder\projects\ble\dtm.
-For details, see GR551x DTM Test Application Note.
+For details, see DTM Test Application Note of the specific GR55xx SoC in use.